-Counselling and support services for women 16 and over who are survivors of sexual violence, including survivors of child sexual abuse.
-Call for more information about services.
-The 24hour Crisis and Support Line, 519-751-3471, is available to both female and male survivors of sexual violence as well as to their friends and family members.
-Many counselling agencies offer marriage or couples counselling.
-This is not recommended for women who are still at risk of physical abuse.
+Counselling and support services for people 16 and over who are survivors of sexual violence, including survivors of child sexual abuse, Call for more information about services.
+The 24-hour Crisis and Support Line, 519-751-3471, is available to survivors of sexual violence as well as to their friends and family members.